 The SMFs of an SMF set share the same contexts data where the UE IP address is part of the context information of a PDU session.
 So, each SMF in SMF set know all the UE IP addresses which is been used in this SMF set by checking the shared context data.
 These UE IP addresses information can be used for the SMFs to synchronize the IP usage record during SMF recover, session release and SMF added/removed to/from SMF set.

-Editor's note: Where the shared UE context should be maintained is FFS.